 Training in Family Therapy

 The Basic Certificate Course in Family Therapy is designed for human service professionals who are interested in gaining more knowledge in the systemic perspective and its application to various professional fields.
 Using video-segments of actual family interviews, the course will cover the theoretical bases, conceptual frameworks, and skills in marriage and family therapy.
-This course may be offered online depending on the COVID situation and social distancing measures that are in place.
-The early bird deadline has been extended to DATE

 The One-Year Advanced Certificate Course in Family Therapy is designed for human service professionals who are interested in acquiring hands-on clinical practice in family therapy.
 Live family cases will be used extensively as a platform for participants to acquire the relevant concepts and theories, to walk through the therapeutic process, to identify the movements necessary to produce change in family, and to organize the multitude of ways to conceptualize and intervene in family relational problems.